Blue Hills State Police Barracks Station H-7

 The Blue Hills State Police Barracks is on Hillside Street in Milton, Massachusetts.
 It houses the police and patrol offices of the Blue Hills Reservation, a Massachusetts state park administered by the Massachusetts Department of Conservation and Recreation (DCR).
-The -story building was designed by Stickney & Austin and built in 1904 out of Quincy granite.
-The building is an elongated Cape-style building, with eight bays across and three deep.
-The roof line is pierced by eight evenly spaced gable dormers and two chimneys.

-The building was listed on the National Register of Historic Places on September 25, 1980.
+Built in 1904 by the DCR predecessor Metropolitan Parks Commission, it is one of several buildings designed by Stickney & Austin as the demand for services in the park increased in the early 20th century.
+The building was listed on the National Register of Historic Places as the Blue Hills Headquarters on September 25, 1980.